dfborba/nativescript-jitsi-meet/README.md

 # nativescript-jitsi-meet

-**This plugin is on a very early version.**
+**This plugin is on early version.**

 **As soon as the code improves I'll be updating the README as well.**  :wink:

-I'll keep improving this plugin as the time pass, if you want to know which are the next features I'll be working take a look below.
+I'll keep working on this plugin as the time pass and our project have more features related to video conference.
+If you want to know which are the next things I'll be working on take a look below.

 ## I'm working on
 - Add call listeners to Android such as conferenceTerminated and etc.